AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 az aks create --resource-group $rg --name $akscluster --load-balancer-sku standard --enable-private-cluster --network-plugin azure --vnet-subnet-id $subnetid --docker-bridge-address 172.17.0.1/16 --dns-service-ip 11.2.0.10 --service-cidr 11.2.0.0/24 --service-principal $spid --client-secret $sppassword --kubernetes-version 1.17.7 --node-count 2 --node-osdisk-size 90 --location eastus2 --vm-set-type VirtualMachineScaleSets --enable-cluster-autoscaler --min-count 2 --max-count 5
 ```
 > --node-vm-size switch can be used for the size of the nodes you want to use, which varies based on what you are using your cluster for and how much RAM/CPU each of your users need.
-By default Standard_DS2_v2 is selected.
+By default, Standard_DS2_v2 is selected.

 > Private AKS Private DNS and Private endpoint are created with Private AKS managed service.

-5. Build a windows virtual manchine in the VNet as private AKS cluster can not be accessed from outside of the virtual network. we will use the kube-subnet-agent01 subnet for the this windows vm deployment.
+5. Build a window virtual machine in the VNet as private AKS cluster cannot be accessed from outside of the virtual network. we will use the kube-subnet-agent01 subnet for this windows vm deployment.
 ```
 az vm create --resource-group $rg --name $winvm --image Win2019Datacenter --admin-username $vmadmin --admin-password $vmpassword --size $winvmsku --subnet $subnetidagent --public-ip-address-dns-name "winvmakspublicip"
 ```